strangrjrjr/sample_code/intro-to-sql/README.md

 # QUESTIONS??????

 # Thoughts on Databases, why do we need???
-- store information
-- persistance of data
-- organization -> lead to also talking about ORMS
-- ease of access, collaboration

 # Intro to SQL
 1. Install the SQLite Browser if you haven't already [here](http://sqlitebrowser.org/)